rafalmas/gript/README.md

 ## TypeScript compilation
 If you develop your app in the TypeScript, files will be compiled and then injected.
 The example setup uses [DefinitelyTyped](http://definitelytyped.org/) to get the TypeScript types definitions.
-They are being downloaded by [Bower](http://bower.io/).
- We assume that they will be downloaded to `bower_components/DefinitelyTyped` directory, which is excluded from the TypeScript linting.
+They are being downloaded by [Bower](http://bower.io/) into the `bower_components/DefinitelyTyped` directory, which is excluded from the TypeScript linting.
  The resulting JavaScript files will be placed in the `target/tmp/js` directory.
  You can customize your TypeScript compile options using the `typeScript` section in the `gulpfile.js`.
  Refer to the [Compiler-Options](https://github.com/Microsoft/TypeScript/wiki/Compiler-Options) section in the TypeScript documentation for available options.

+<a name="minification"></a>
+## Minification
+After executing a `dist` task, all resulting HTML, CSS and JavaScript files will be concatenated and minified.
+You can customize the minification options by modyfying the `minification` section in your `gulpfile.js`.

+- HTML files will be minified using [html-minifer](https://github.com/kangax/html-minifier).
+See the [html-minifier docs](https://github.com/kangax/html-minifier) for available options.
+- CSS files will be minified with [cssnano](https://github.com/ben-eb/cssnano).
+Refer to the [documentation](http://cssnano.co/optimisations/) for possible optimisations.
+- JavaScript will be compressed with [UglifyJS](http://lisperator.net/uglifyjs/).
+Refere to the [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) module docs for help how to set options.

+Note: too agressive optimisations will break your build or make your app useless.
+Gript includes the default set of options, which are pretty safe.

 <a name="injection"></a>
 ## Compiled files injection